 - NVQ's at Level 2 through to Level 5

-- A Key Skills qualification, for example problem solving and using technology
+- a Key Skills qualification (e.g. problem solving and using technology)

 How do I find an apprenticeship?

-Alternatively, to become an apprentice search and apply for vacancies on the national Apprenticeships website.
+Search and apply for vacancies on the National Apprenticeships website.